dixie-chick/Documentation/README.md

 **P-Value:** if p-value > 0.05, data is normally distributed. probability value, tells us the likelihood that we would see similar results if we tested our data again, if the null hypothesis is true.

 **Understand Skew** Left Skew: negative skew, left tail is longer than right making the mean no longer reflecting the central tendancy.
 Right Skew, positive skew if right tail is longer than left making extreme positive values exist in data set.
 Median should be used to describe central tendency of data

+**One-Sample t-Test** compare the mean of one dataset to another under a few assumptions